vr25/long_doc/README.md

-On using Hierarchical Contextual Document Embedding using BERT for Long Text Regression on MD&A disclosure
+Hierarchical Contextual Document Embeddings for Long Financial Text Regression
 ===============

-Code and data for "On using Hierarchical Contextual Document Embedding using BERT for Long Text Regression on MD&A disclosure"
+Code and data for "Hierarchical Contextual Document Embeddings for Long Financial Text Regression"

 ## Prerequisites
 This code is written in python.
 To use it you will need: